equinor/radix-platform/public-site/site/guides/resource-request/index.md

 Settings resources request and limit is important because of several reasons:

 - Kubernetes scheduler use the `resources.requests` to decide which node to run a container.
 It guarantees that each container is allocated `resources.requests`.
 Without these values, a container is not guaranteed any resources, and will be the first to get stopped if a node is overcommited.
-- If a node starts hitting CPU limits, it will priority CPU to containers based on `resource.requests.cpu`
+- If a node starts hitting CPU limits, it will prioritize CPU to containers based on `resource.requests.cpu`
 - Radix use `resources.requests` to distribute infrastructure cost between teams.
 - Radix use `resources.requests` to scale clusters.
 - Horizontal pod autoscaling uses `resources.requests.cpu` as a target for when to scale out to more containers.
-If a container over time run above 80% of `resources.requests.cpu` it will scale out.
+If a container over time runs above 80% of `resources.requests.cpu` it will scale out.
 - `resources.limits.memory` will ensure that the container is stopped if there is any memory leakage

-If `resources.requests` and `resources.limit` are not provided, Radix will give a container default [values](https://github.com/equinor/radix-operator/blob/master/charts/radix-operator/values.yaml#L24).
+If `resources.requests` and `resources.limits` are not provided, Radix will give a container default [values](https://github.com/equinor/radix-operator/blob/master/charts/radix-operator/values.yaml#L24).
 This will be used for scheduling and cost.
 In many cases the default `resources` will not fit an application, so adjusted values has to be found.

 # How to find resource requests and limits